Favourite

 by Michel Almairac

 Grès Cabaret is an Eau de Parfum launched in 2002, created by Michel Almairac.
-The fragrance opens with Rose, Lily Of The Valley, and Peony, settles into a heart of Iris, Violet, and Incense, and dries down to a base of White Oleander, Sandalwood, Patchouli, and Musk.
+Cabaret opens with Rose, Lily Of The Valley, and Peony, settles into a heart of Iris, Violet, and Incense, and dries down to a base of White Oleander, Musk, Amber, and Sandalwood.
+Grès's Cabaret carries a Favourite verdict, a woody-led wear.

 This one's a divisive beauty.
 Some adore its dark, smoky rose and patchouli with hints of a bygone era, calling it a cheap niche thrill.
 Others find the modern formulation diluted, dull, or simply dusty.
 It's truly a love-it-or-hate-it affair among scent enthusiasts.